KDE/digikam-doc/image_editor/enhancement_tools.rst

             The Image Editor G'MIC-Qt Tool Running the Layers/Tiles-to-Layers Filter

-    - **Lights and Shadows**: this filters collection allows to adjust under-exposed and over-exposed contents from a photo.
-It's also possible to patch image with a supplemental source of light.
+    - **Lights and Shadows**: this filter collection allows adjustment of under-exposed and over-exposed contents from a photo.
+It's also possible to patch the image with a supplemental source of light.

         .. figure:: images/editor_gmicqt_lights_shadows_pop_shadows.webp
             :alt: